PeVaz/api-platform/README.md

-## Repository for the API Platform Tutorial
+## Repository for the API Platform Course from SymfonyCasts
+### New Features Added:
+    - Use of Docker Compose for the Database